Azure/ALZ-Bicep/infra-as-code/bicep/modules/roles/README.md

 In this example, the custom roles will be deployed at the `alz` management group.
 The parameters file provides an example of all required parameters.

+> For the below examples we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.

 ### Azure CLI
 ```bash
 az deployment mg create \